Ct Guided Needle Biopsy

 CT-guided biopsy is a safe and accurate procedure.
 Studies have shown that it is as accurate as traditional, open biopsy procedures.
 In some cases, it may be more accurate than traditional biopsy procedures, as it allows for a greater degree of precision in targeting the lesion.

-See also Ultrasound Guided Needle Biopsy
+See also Core Needle Breast Biopsy

 CT-guided biopsy is a relatively new procedure and is becoming increasingly popular due to its accuracy and safety.
 It is a good option for patients who are unable to undergo traditional biopsy procedures due to health concerns.